 Grade 3: This is the most severe type of ankle sprain.
 Symptoms include moderate to severe swelling, extensive bruising, and severe pain.
 This is due to a total rupture of a ligament that causes major instability within the joint, so future symptoms are possible.

-High Ankle Sprain Symptoms
+High Ankle Sprain Symptoms You May Have

 If you sprain the syndesmotic ligament, symptoms may include: